Triose-lcy/interview_questions/dp/leetcode_53_2321_kadane.md

 **Solution**

-The brutal solution would be O(n^n).
+The brutal solution would be O(n^2).
 We just simply enumerate all start point and end point for the given array to get the best resut.

 However, we can use dp to optimize the brutal solution.
 First, the **status representation**.